 Daher’s professional experience includes diverse themes, employment and internships in Lebanon, Qatar, Poland, France, and the USA (Indiana and Texas).
 Daher’s research excellence was recognized with the 2019 Biological & Agricultural Engineering Department’s Excellence Award for Outstanding Research.
 In 2017, he received the Best Paper Award at the International Conference for Sustainable Development, Columbia University, and was the 2017 recipient of the Montgomery Award, given by the Office of Graduate and Professional Studies to those student leaders making major contributions to academic opportunities and quality of life of their fellow graduate students at Texas A&M University.

-Daher chairs the International Water Resources Association “Early Career and Young Professionals” task force, and co-chairs the “Zero-Hunger Pathways” project with the Sustainable Development Solutions Network USA.
+Daher is an Executive Board member of the International Water Resources Association (IWRA), where he leads it Memberships Committee.
+He also chairs IWRA’s “Early Career and Young Professionals” task force, and co-chairs the “Zero-Hunger Pathways” project with the Sustainable Development Solutions Network USA.
 He is on the international scientific committees of the 2021 IWRA Online Conference titled “One Water, One Health” and the 2021 International Conference for Sustainable Development titled “Research for Impact: An Inclusive and Sustainable Planet”.
 Daher co-leads the design and delivery of “Water Innovation Labs” an immersive leadership training designed to accelerate collaborative innovation, fast-track global knowledge-sharing and devise new innovations that improve water security.
-In the past two years, Bassel co-delivered 3 Water Innovation Labs (Lebanon, Canada, Global), which trained more than 250 young professionals.
+In the past two years, Bassel co-delivered 3 Water Innovation Labs (Lebanon, Canada, Global), which trained more than 300 young professionals.